Last Reviewed: 2 June

 For details on global travel information please see. https://www.dfa.ie/travel/travel-advice/coronavirus/ or download the Department’s Travelwise app https://www.dfa.ie/travelwise/

 Please note the information on this page is for general guidance.
 All of the detail is derived from national and international guidance.
 The information is not intended to replace the individual support of a medical professional.
 There are many different types of cancer, treatments and complications.
 This information is a general guide and certain forms of cancer or treatment may require more specialist guidance from a doctor.

-If you or someone in your life is undergoing cancer treatment and are concerned about the coronavirus, you can speak confidentially to an Irish Cancer Society Cancer Nurse through the Cancer Nurseline 1800 200 700, at your local Daffodil Centre, or through our online form.
+If you or someone in your life is undergoing cancer treatment and are concerned about the coronavirus, you can speak confidentially to an Irish Cancer Society Cancer Nurse through the Freephone Support Line on 1800 200 700.

 Monday to Thursday: 9am - 8pm, Friday to Sunday: 9am - 5pm